amanteaux/jooq-cache-demo/README.md

 ### App

-Initialize the application (mostly the dependency injection layer).
+Initialize the application (mainly the dependency injection layer).

 ### Demo